-Biden administration revives EPA webpage on climate change deleted by Trump
+Biden administration revives EPA Web page on climate change deleted by Trump

 Those fears that the Trump administration would simply delete existing data or forbid any kind of climate-related research largely did not come to pass.
 But the administration did downplay references to climate change in many federal reports and policies, and it was never an issue of priority.

-Among former EPA administrator Scott Pruitt’s first actions in office in 2017 was removing the agency’s long-standing climate webpage, which had existed for about two decades, as well as other information on the Obama administration’s Clean Power Plan.
+Among former EPA administrator Scott Pruitt’s first actions in office in 2017 was removing the agency’s long-standing climate webpage, which had existed for about two decades, as well as other information on the Barack Obama administration’s Clean Power Plan.
 The Trump administration did maintain a publicly available archive of how the page looked on the day before his inauguration.

-The climate webpages of some other agencies, notably NASA and the National Oceanic and Atmospheric Administration, remained largely intact under Trump.
+The climate Web pages of some other agencies, notably NASA and the National Oceanic and Atmospheric Administration, remained largely intact under Trump.
 Yet across federal agencies, the use of the term “climate change” declined by almost 40 percent between 2016 and 2020, according to the Environmental Data and Governance Initiative, a nonprofit that tracked the changes.

 “We are relieved to see that the EPA is now actually going to post information about climate change on its website — again,” Dominique Browning, co-founder of the activist group Moms Clean Air Force, said in a statement Thursday.
 “The site was removed by a denier administration, and their denial is endangering all of us.
 It’s time to face reality.”